fibonsai/reactparquet/README.md

 # ReactParquet

-A simple java lib to read parquet files using Spring Reactor approach.
+A simple lib to read parquet files using Project Reactor approach.

 The main benefit is to use a parquet file as an event source to subscribe to, when your records will only be read on demand.